Best high-yield checking accounts - September 2023

 If you’re looking for the absolute best APY in a checking account, you’ll often find this from an online bank or a credit union.
 Like most savings accounts, interest-bearing checking accounts earn a yield that’s variable, meaning the bank can increase or decrease the rate at its discretion.

 When you’re in the market for an account that pays a high yield, it helps to also find one that doesn’t impose fees that eat into your balance.
-Common such charges include monthly service fees, out-of-network ATM charges, and overdraft or nonsufficient funds (NSF) fees.
+Common such checking account fees include monthly service fees, out-of-network ATM charges, and overdraft or nonsufficient funds (NSF) fees.
 It pays to find an account that either doesn’t charge such fees or makes them easy to avoid by meeting certain requirements.

 Access to ATMs